MarioSultan/GroupsMath/README.md

 ## Features

-GroupsMath is designed to provide tools for working with finite groups, including:
+GroupsMath is designed to provide tools for working with finite (and infinite) groups, including:

 **GROUPS:**
 * Construction of finite groups with classes `CayleyGroup` and `ExplicitGroup`.